 Some jobs naturally lend themselves to remote working, while others are obviously not suited to it at all.
 Any work of a practical nature, such as construction, healthcare or mechanics, is not conducive to remote work.

 However, technological advances have made some traditionally in-person jobs possible to do remotely, at least in part.
 For example, virtual learning has enabled teachers to take their work online.
-Medical practices have also adapted quickly in 2020 to provide some of their services remotely.
+Medical practices have also adapted quickly since the pandemic to provide some of their services remotely.

 These are some of the most common remote working job sectors: